Spectiv/curator-installation/README.md

 After the key downloads, we'll start the ssh agent that will handle authentication for us with the following command.
 `eval "$(ssh-agent -s)"`

 Once that's running, we'll need to add the key file to that agent.
 It'll ask for a password.
-It's one of the usual passwords we always use.
+Open Slack and type `github key file password` to get the password.
 `ssh-add /path/to/key/file`

 ### Download Curator Server